XIONGTAO-1/universal_fkik_match/README.md

 The core philosophy of this tool is **"Result-Driven Matching"**.

-In many rigging systems, matching FK and IK can be checking because of different axis orientations, controller offsets, or complex parent hierarchies.
+In many rigging systems, matching FK and IK can be challenging because of different axis orientations, controller offsets, or complex parent hierarchies.
 This tool bypasses those complexities by using the **Blend Joints** (the final result skeleton that drives the mesh) as the absolute source of truth.

 - **FK to IK**: The FK controls are rotated to align with the current pose of the Blend Joints.
 - **IK to FK**: The IK control is snapped to the end of the Blend chain, and the Pole Vector is calculated mathematically to match the plane formed by the arm/leg, ensuring no "popping" occurs during the switch.

 This makes the tool "Universal" because it doesn't rely on specific rig naming conventions or custom script nodes—as long as you have a standard 3-chain setup (FK, IK, Blend), it works.

+## V2 New Features

+- **Rotation Calibration**: Solves the common issue of wrist/ankle rotation mismatch when switching modes.
+Uses matrix-based offset calculation to avoid gimbal lock problems.
+- **One-Click Calibration**: Put the rig in bind pose and click "Calibrate All Limbs" to record rotation offsets for all configured limbs at once.
+- **Persistent Calibration**: Calibration data is saved with presets, so you only need to calibrate once per rig.

 ## What I am Using